jackjakober/CS314-Group-Project-/README.md

 server/src/main/java/com/tco/misc/OptimizeTour.java

 Here I wrote an algorithm to optimize a users trip by reordering places based on what places are near. (nearest neighbor algorithm).
-This was our only optimization method as our team did not finish ThreeOpt or TwoOpt optimization methods.
 The solution I wrote was implemented correctly according our tests and our professors test that were used to grade us.

 This is just an example of a codebase that I have worked on and some code that I wrote.